 - Difference between static RAM and dynamic RAM, Which is Faster?

-- What is the relationship between internet and network (Network vs. Internet)?
+- What is the relationship between the Internet and the network (Network vs. Internet)?